fairlearn/fairlearn/docs/user_guide/assessment.rst

 selection rate (:func:`selection_rate`), recall (a.k.a. true positive rate :func:`sklearn.metrics.recall_score`) and false positive rate (:func:`false_positive_rate`).
-For completeness (and to help note places where random noise might be significant), we should also include the counts (:func:`count`).
+For completeness (and to help identify subgroups for which random noise might be significant), we should also include the counts (:func:`count`).
 We can use :class:`MetricFrame` to evaluate these metrics on our data: